OpenDirective/opendirective.github.io/_posts/2019-08-04-hyperapp-micro-framework.md

 Hyperapp V2 has almost landed; it's on master in github but the npm has not been published.
 While the docs are not quite available yet the [source code](https://github.com/jorgebucaran/hyperapp) is small and relatively easy to digest.
 Of the 500 odd lines of code, the first 400 are taken up with the [Virtual DOM](https://reactjs.org/docs/faq-internals.html) implementation and can be ignored if you want to concentrate on the framework proper.
 There is also a set official [examples](https://github.com/jorgebucaran/hyperapp/blob/master/docs/examples.md) and an implementation of [the 7GUIs](https://github.com/zaceno/sevenguis-hyperapp).

-Here's an overview of the few elements of Hyperapp - they are mosty just functions as you'd expect in a functional programming framework
+Here's an overview of the few elements that make up Hyperapp.
+They are mosty just functions as you'd expect in a functional programming framework

 ## State

 There is a single state tree for the entire app and is only ever mutated in actions or subscriptions, never directly.
-Note however, you can mount multiple apps into a HTML page if required.
+Note however, you can mount multiple apps with their own state trees if required.

 ## VDOM